Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 Reheating in the Oven (Best for Large Batches)

-- Arrange the rolls in a single layer on a baking sheet.
+• Place the rolls in a single layer on a baking sheet to ensure they freeze evenly and maintain their shape.

 Warming up in the Air Fryer (Quickest & Crispiest Method)

-- Place the rolls in a single layer inside the air fryer basket, ensuring they are not touching.
+• Arrange the rolls in a single layer in the air fryer basket, making sure they don’t touch to allow even airflow and crisping.

 Reheating on the Stovetop (For Fried Rolls Only)

-- Cook the rolls for 2-3 minutes per side, flipping occasionally until crisp and heated through.
+• Cook the rolls for 2–3 minutes on each side, flipping occasionally, until they’re golden, crispy, and heated all the way through.

 3. Tips for Keeping Reheated Rolls Crispy